2025–26 South Carolina Gamecocks women's basketball team

-The 2025–26 South Carolina Gamecocks women's basketball team represents the University of South Carolina during the 2025–26 NCAA Division I women's basketball season.
-The Gamecocks, led by eighteenth-year head coach Dawn Staley, play their home games at Colonial Life Arena and compete as members of the Southeastern Conference (SEC).
+The 2025–26 South Carolina Gamecocks women's basketball team represented the University of South Carolina during the 2025–26 NCAA Division I women's basketball season.
+The Gamecocks, led by eighteenth-year head coach Dawn Staley, played their home games at Colonial Life Arena and competed as members of the Southeastern Conference (SEC), where they won a 5th consecutive regular season championship.
+For the second consecutive season, they were also the NCAA tournament runner-up.

 Previous season

-The Gamecocks finished the 2024–25 season 35–4, 15–1 in SEC play to share the SEC regular season title with Texas.
+The Gamecocks finished the 2024–25 season 35–4, 15–1 in SEC play, to share the SEC regular season title with Texas.
 As the No. 1 seed in the SEC tournament, they defeated Vanderbilt, Oklahoma and Texas to win the SEC Tournament.
-They received an automatic bid to the NCAA tournament as the No. 1 seed Birmingham 2 region.
-They lost in the defeated Tennessee Tech and Indiana in the first and second rounds, Maryland in the sweet sixteen, Duke in the elite eight to advanced their 5th straight Final Four where they defeated SEC member Texas before losing to the national championship to UConn.
+They received an automatic bid to the NCAA tournament as the No. 1 seed in the Birmingham 2 region.
+They defeated Tennessee Tech and Indiana in the first and second rounds, Maryland in the sweet sixteen and Duke in the elite eight to advance to their 5th straight Final Four where they defeated SEC member Texas before losing in the national championship game to UConn.